-You might long for the plush comfort of specific name-brand residential toilet papers, but you can’t use them in your RV if you want to avoid black tank trouble!
+You might long for the plush comfort of specific residential brand toilet papers, but you can’t use them in your RV if you want to avoid messy clogs and black tank trouble!

 However, septic-safe toilet paper is the exception.
 Many residential homes use toilet paper labeled as septic-safe if they have a septic tank sewer system.

-While RV black tanks are utterly different from a residential septic system, septic-safe toilet paper will generally be safe for RV use.
+While RV black holding tanks are utterly different from a residential septic system, septic-safe toilet paper will generally be safe for RV use.

 Alternatives to RV Toilet Paper: What to Look For

-While RV toilet paper is ideal, you can sometimes use the toilet paper from your sticks and bricks home but research any modifications first.
+While RV specific toilet paper is ideal, you can sometimes use the toilet paper from your sticks and bricks home but research any modifications first.

-The drawback to using septic-safe toilet paper is that you might have to use more water to flush it.
+The drawback to using septic-safe toilet paper is that you might have to use more fresh water to flush it.